April 14, 2026

 A vendor can also accept a PO by beginning work or shipping goods.
 For example, if you issue a PO for 100 units and the vendor ships them without further communication, their performance counts as acceptance.
 This type of acceptance creates the same legal obligations but can make it harder to pinpoint exactly when the contract was formed.

-The ‘battle of the forms’
+The battle of the forms

-A “battle of the forms” occurs when your vendor’s acknowledgment or invoice includes payment terms that conflict with your PO, such as different payment timelines or warranty language.
+A "battle of the forms" occurs when your vendor's acknowledgment or invoice includes terms that conflict with your PO, such as different payment timelines or warranty language.
 These mismatched terms create uncertainty about which document controls the agreement.

 Under the Uniform Commercial Code (UCC), a contract is still formed even when the terms don't align perfectly.
 Matching terms are binding, conflicting terms are usually removed, and any gaps are filled by UCC default rules.
 To avoid disputes over whose terms apply, many companies rely on master agreements that override the terms in individual POs and vendor documents.